Ms. Williamson has been captivating the hearts of readers for decades. Her heroes are strong and daring while the antagonists, diabolical!

 “Never mind, please continue Kurt.”
 Chief McGuire looks around to insure no one else decides to but in.

 “Like I said, the Scoutmaster asked us to follow him into the woods.
 Well, after about 30 feet we stopped dead in our tracks.”
-Kurt pauses to accept a glass of tea from Kyle Russell before continuing.
+Kurt pauses to accept a glass of tea from Kyle Rawlings before continuing.

 “Thanks.
 We saw the biggest tracks I’ve ever seen.
 Then Scoutmaster Henson says that he don’t think we’re alone.
 Well, we turn around and this big shadow was on the ground in front of us.”
 Kurt stops to catch his breath.